coderefinery/git-intro/content/sharing.md

 3. Share this repository on GitHub.

 We offer **three different paths** of how to do this exercise.
-* Via **GitHub web interface** works, but uploading files is manual and probably only for special cases.
+* Via **GitHub web interface**: easy and can be a good starting point if you are completely new to Git.
 * **VS Code** is quite easy, since VS Code can offer to create the GitHub repositories for you.
 * **Command line** works with anything, but you need to create the